 - Efstidalur Farm – A farm/boutique hotel that has some of the best ice cream you’ll ever eat in your life.
 It’s so fresh and amazing.
 The flavors are relatively simple, nothing crazy, but the freshness makes up for.

 I hope you have found some useful tips in this complete Iceland travel guide.
-If so, and you check out some of my recommendations, leave me a comment below and let me know which ones!
+If you check out some of my recommendations, leave me a comment below and let me know which ones!

 If you’ve already been to Iceland, what are some of your must see stops?
 Leave a comment below so I can check out your suggestions.